 If everything works correctly, you are now able to compile your own smart contracts written in Vyper.
-If any unexpected errors or exceptions are encountered, please feel free create an issue https://github.com/ethereum/vyper/issues/new>.
+If any unexpected errors or exceptions are encountered, please feel free to open an issue.

 Note: If you get the error fatal error: openssl/aes.h: No such file or directory in the output of make, then run sudo apt-get install libssl-dev1, then run make again.